-While she has been actively involved in research on five continents and more than 10 countries, Rohlman, who serves as director of the Agricultural Safety and Health Training Program in the UI’s Heartland Center for Occupational Health and Safety, also offers training closer to home.
+While she has been actively involved in research on five continents and more than 10 countries, Rohlman, who served as director of the Agricultural Safety and Health Training Program in the UI’s Heartland Center for Occupational Health and Safety, also offers training closer to home.
 The center provides graduate training programs in Industrial Hygiene, Occupational Medicine, Ergonomics, Occupational Epidemiology, Occupational Injury Prevention, and Agricultural Safety and Health.

 One of the more captivating feats in her teaching career involved burying, and rescuing, a student in feed corn inside a grain bin.
 The grain entrapment rescue training took place on the UI campus and was part of the Agricultural Medicine class Rohlman teaches in the College of Public Health.

 The demonstration, of particular importance in a state that periodically experiences grain bin deaths, had a profound effect on students, as well as others who followed news coverage of the event.

 As the grain bin demonstration showed, Rohlman takes teaching beyond the traditional classroom format.
 She has incorporated social media in the Current Topics in Agricultural Safety and Health class to bring together not only current and former students, but researchers, practitioners and agricultural producers to discuss and broadcast emerging issues, including prevention messages from the students.

 Rohlman also serves as the Director of the UI’s Healthier Workforce Center for Excellence, a NIOSH Total Worker Health Center of Excellence.
 The Center focuses on promotion of safety, health, and well-being among working populations.
 She has mentored undergraduate, graduate and postdoctoral trainees.